ogusarenko/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-openldap-as-an-ldap-provider.md

    The Docker Compose file copies in the `config-ldap.ldif` configuration file and uses it to set up the LDAP server, which exposes the LDAP service on port `389` for non-TLS and `636` for TLS.

-## Configure MKE to use LDAP
+## Configure MKE 4k to use LDAP

-An example MKE4 configuration for LDAP is shown below, for the exemplified LDAP server:
+An example MKE 4k configuration for LDAP is shown below, for the exemplified LDAP server:

 ```yaml
 authentication: